Configure RoboGEO

 PreserveImageDiskDates

-If True, image disk dates are preserved when data is written to the EXIF, when stamped, or when they are renamed.
+If True, image disk dates are preserved when data is written to the EXIF, when stamped, when auto-rotated, or when they are renamed.
 Otherwise, the image disk date reflects the date when the image was last modified.
 The default value is False.

 StampTitle

 If True and if an image title exists, it's stamped at the top of the image.
-The header font size is automatically determined so that the title is as wide as possible without exceeding the image width and without being taller than 4% of the overall image height.
+The header font size is automatically determined so that the title is as wide as possible without exceeding the image width and without being taller than 3.25% of the overall image height.

 StampTitleFontFace